 Also important to know: products that are labeled “unscented’ or “fragrance free” may still contain fragrance ingredients to cover up strong odors present in the formula.

 So do you have to avoid every product that smells nice?
 NO. But you should read the label and look for the word "fragrance" and understand there are undisclosed ingredients in that product.
 Many of the undisclosed components may not be a problem for you.
 However if you have an allergic reaction to the product, that could be the reason why.
+Products scented with essential oils or infused oils are a better option if you want to avoid "fragrance".

 At Rozetree Botanicals we only use plant infused oils and essential oils to provide a light scent in our products.
-Natural plant oils not only smell lovely but also have many skin nurturing and healing properties.
+Natural plant oils and essential oils not only smell lovely but also have many skin nurturing and healing properties.
 But bear in mind that it is possible to be allergic to a specific plant oil or essential oil due to naturally occurring constituents in the plant.
 We will always disclose exactly what is in our products so you can know if there is an ingredient you are allergic or sensitive to.

 One last thing: remember that other people around you may have fragrance sensitivity so choosing products without synthetic fragrance may be beneficial to others as well as your self.